-Essential family vacation guide to summer in Ottawa 2022Sponsored
+Essential family holiday guide to summer in Ottawa 2022Sponsored

-Canada’s capital city offers families endless fun things to see and do, whether you’re looking for a vacation packed with exhilarating thrills, traditional treats or fascinating history.
+Canada’s capital city offers families endless fun things to see and do, whether you’re looking for a holiday packed with exhilarating thrills, traditional treats or fascinating history.

-Ottawa is like a microcosm of Canada, offering up wildlife, lakes, rivers and forests, all within reach of the city center; there really is something for everyone here.
-What’s more, summer is the ideal time to visit, thanks to average temperatures of 82° and plenty of sunshine in July and August.
+Ottawa is like a microcosm of Canada, offering up wildlife, lakes, rivers and forests, all within reach of the city centre; there really is something for everyone here.
+What’s more, summer is the ideal time to visit, thanks to average temperatures of 25° and plenty of sunshine in July and August.

 Thinking about a getaway to Ottawa this year?
 With the help of Ottawa Tourism, we’ve put together the essential three-day guide to get the most out of your visit this summer.
 However, feel free to mix it up to fit your own family plans.